fenago/puppet-course/quickstart/md/Lab_4.md

 `puppet-lint` gem.

 The `puppet-lint` tool, by the way, is a good thing to have installed.
-It will check your Puppet manifests for []{#id111 .indexterm}common style errors and make sure they comply with the official Puppet style guide.
+It will check your Puppet manifests for common style errors and make sure they comply with the official Puppet style guide.
 Try it now:

 ```